 Most cases of croup can be safely managed at home.
-However, you should call your health care provider for advice, even in the middle of the night.
+However, you should call your provider for advice, even in the middle of the night.

 Steps you can take at home include:

-Your child may need to be treated in the emergency room or to stay in the hospital if he or she:
+Your child may need to be treated in the emergency room or to stay in the hospital if they:

 Medicines and treatments used at the hospital may include: